sourcegraph/sourcegraph-public-snapshot/doc/admin/pings.md

   - Total number of views of the onboarding tour
   - Total number of views of each step in the onboarding tour
   - Total number of tours closed
+- Sourcegraph extension activation statistics
+  - Total number of users that use a given non-default Sourcegraph extension
+  - Average number of activations for users that use a given non-default Sourcegraph extension
+  - Total number of users that use non-default Sourcegraph extensions
+  - Average number of non-default extensions enabled for users that use non-default Sourcegraph extensions

 ## CIDR Range for Sourcegraph